Evan-Kim2028/DataStreams/README.rst

 The overarching goals of DataStreams are the following:
 - provide a DRY experience for developers to manage subgraph queries
-- batch support for subgraph queries
+- batch support for subgraph query searches
+- provide parallelization for subgraph query exeuction
-- provide an interface to query search across multiple Subgraph nodes simultaneously
+- provide an interface to query search across multiple Subgraph nodes simultaneously (WIP)

+The main class in DataStreams is called 'Streamer'. `Streamer`_. `Streamer`_ stores a Subgraph schema information and provides an interface to easily construct and execute Subgraph queries.

 .. _Subgrounds: https://github.com/Protean-Labs/subgrounds